prasish07/Utils/README.md

 4. **Uploading Code to the Editor:** Similar to running code, uploading code to the editor can be challenging.
 Managing the transfer of code from the client to the editor on the server and ensuring a smooth and responsive user experience can be a complex task.

+5. **Adding Hotkeys:** When adding hotkeys to the project, we encountered a unique challenge.
+HTMX provides a convenient way to trigger actions with the `hx-trigger` attribute, such as `[keydown]`.
+However, this attribute is primarily effective when an element is in focus, making it unsuitable for global hotkeys that should work regardless of the element's focus state.
+To address this, we had to implement hotkey functionality using client-side JavaScript to capture keyboard events globally, enabling us to trigger actions like running code with specific key combinations (e.g., Ctrl + Enter).

 These limitations highlight scenarios where HTMX, while providing significant benefits in terms of interactive and dynamic web applications, may not fully replace the need for certain client-side functionalities or may introduce complexity in handling specific tasks.